Risk analysis is systematic use of available information to determine how often specified events may occur and the magnitude of their consequences.

 A better way to perform quantitative risk analysis is by using Monte Carlo simulation.
 In Monte Carlo simulation, uncertain inputs in a model are represented using ranges of possible values known as probability distributions.
 By using probability distributions, variables can have different probabilities of different outcomes occurring.
 Probability distributions are a much more realistic way of describing uncertainty in variables of a risk analysis.
 Common probability distributions include:

-PERT- The user defines the minimum, most likely, and maximum values, just like the triangular distribution.
+The user defines the minimum, most likely, and maximum values, just like the triangular distribution.
 Values around the most likely are more likely to occur.
-It can generally be considered as superior to the Triangular distribution when the parameters result in a skewed distribution.
+However values between the most likely and extremes are more likely to occur than the triangular; that is, the extremes are not as emphasized.
 An example of the use of a PERT distribution is to describe the duration of a task in a project management model.

 During a Monte Carlo simulation, values are sampled at random from the input probability distributions.
 Each set of samples is called an iteration, and the resulting outcome from that sample is recorded.
 Monte Carlo simulation does this hundreds or thousands of times, and the result is a probability distribution of possible outcomes.
 In this way, Monte Carlo simulation provides a much more comprehensive view of what may happen.
 It tells you not only what could happen, but how likely it is to happen.

-Monte Carlo simulation provides a number of advantages over deterministic analysis:
+Monte Carlo simulation provides a number of advantages over deterministic, or “single-point estimate” analysis:

 Monte Carlo Simulation in Spreadsheets and Project Schedules